 This is a relatively simple Illustrated Book Episode in that there’s arguably no “wrong” way to do it.
 If you can succeed at the checks, you’ll get some experience, if not, you won’t.
 Either way, you’ll end up where you need to be.

 The first choice you need to make is a either a [Dexterity 17] check or a [Mobility 21] check, the latter of which is probably easier.
-After all, even a character with a phenomenal Dexterity score still has a good chance of failing, but your highest Mobility score could end up being twice as high.
+After all, even a character with a phenomenal Dexterity score still has a good chance of failing.
 If you fail the initial checks, you’ll get a [Reflex 18] or [Reflex 10] check (respectively) to recover.
 If you somehow manage to fail both the initial check and the save afterwards, you’ll end up in the “Secluded Lodge” area in pursuit of your quarry.

 If you picked - and passed - the Dexterity check (or at least the Reflex Save afterwards) you’ll get two more options.
-Either pass a [Perception 20] check (or failing that, an [Intelligence 13] check, or an [Athletics 20] check.
-Pass any one of these three checks to successfully track down the cultist.
+Either pass a [Perception 20] / [Intelligence 13] check or a standalone [Athletics 20] check to successfully track down the cultist.
 Fail both the Perception and Intelligence checks, or the Athletics check and you’ll fail to track the cultist.